mmu-webdesign/Level4-web-term-1/CSS/css01/06-text.md

   font-weight: bold;
 }
 ```
-- This style applies a <strong style="font-weight: bold;">bold font weight</strong> to the whole paragraph that follows the heading, using an `adjacent sibling selector` (+).
+- This style applies a <strong style="font-weight: bold;">bold font weight</strong> to the whole paragraph that follows the heading, using an `adjacent sibling selector` (`+`).

-- Run in the browser.
-You page should reflect these added styles.
+- Save `style.css` and refresh `exercise-06.html` in the browser.

+- Your page should reflect these added styles.

 <img src="media/fonts-two.png" alt="Page rendered with capitalized heading and bold first paragraph">